-Following the start of the grant period, BSCC staff will conduct a Grantee Orientation in Sacramento, at a date to be determined.
+Following the start of the grant period, BSCC staff will conduct a Grantee Orientation in Sacramento on November 7, 2019.
 The purpose of this mandatory session is to review the program requirements, invoicing and budget modification processes, data collection and reporting requirements, as well as other grant management and monitoring activities.
 Typically, the Project Director, Financial Officer, Day-to-Day Contact, individual tasked with Data Collection and Evaluation and a minimum of one Community Partner must attend.
 Grant recipients may use their JAG grant funds for travel-related expenditures such as airfare, mileage, meals, lodging and other per diem costs.
 Applicants should include anticipated costs in the budget section of the proposal under the "Other" category.